privet-kitty/dufy/README.md

 # Install

-It is best to use quicklisp.
+The easiest way is to use quicklisp.
 The following is an example of installation on SBCL:

     > sbcl